 a declaration by the AIFM marked as Annex ‘V’ to Appendix 17 confirming that it has carried out the necessary due diligence with regard to the service providers and the governing body of the AIF.
 This declaration must include a statement that the AIFM is satisfied with the outcome of this due diligence exercise and there are no untoward features.

+Thereafter, following the inclusion of the AIF in the List of Notified AIFs, the AIFM (where the AIFM is licenced by the MFSA) shall submit to the Authority a copy of the updated Terms of Reference and Risk Management Policy as applicable.

+The AIFM shall also ensure that the relevant Valuation Policy and Procedures are updated.
+Furthermore, the AIFM will submit for the Authority’s consideration and approval any new valuation arrangements which it will be implementing in respect of the NAIF.

 The notification form together with the accompanying documents referred to in SLC 11.09 shall be submitted to the MFSA within 30 calendar days from the date of the resolution of the governing body of the AIF as referred to in paragraph (b) of SLC 11.09 and prior to the effective date of the prospectus.